-The literature program in Grade 10 involves the study of several genres.
-Students read poems, short stories, novels (The Great Gatsby and Their Eyes Were Watching God, for instance), and plays, both classic and modern, as well as some sections of the Bible.
-Plays include one by Shakespeare (Macbeth) and others of the teacher’s choice, such as Sophocles’ Theban plays and Miller’s Death of a Salesman.
-A major focus of the writing program is the essay: students continue to practice the skills, introduced in Grade 9, of formulating and developing an expository essay.
+The literature program in Grade 10 includes works representing diverse voices and cultures.
+Students read poems, short stories, novels (The Great Gatsby and Their Eyes Were Watching God, for instance), and plays, as well as some excerpts from the Bible.
+Plays include Shakespeare’s Macbeth and others of the teacher’s choice, such as Sophocles’ Theban plays and Fugard’s “Master Harold”… and the boys.
+A major focus of the writing curriculum is the essay: students continue to practice the skills, introduced in Grade 9, of crafting an analytical essay.
 Class-wide debates provide practice in research as well as valuable experience in collaboration and public speaking.
 Students also continue the study of vocabulary, usage, and grammar.

 All Grade 11 English courses focus on developing analytical thinking, reading, and writing skills to a more sophisticated level.
 The third trimester’s work includes the writing of an eight- to ten-page profile about a person at work.
-All juniors prepare for and have the opportunity to take an AP English exam, either Advanced Placement English Language and Composition or Advanced Placement English Literature and Composition.
+All juniors prepare for and have the opportunity to take an Advanced Placement (AP) English exam, either AP English Language and Composition or AP English Literature and Composition.

 African-American Literature: Race and Identity

-Ireland is a small nation that has given the world a large number of extraordinary writers, four of them winners of the Nobel Prize for Literature: James Joyce, Sean O’Casey, J.M.
-Synge, Lady Augusta Gregory, and Oscar Wilde, to name a few.
+Ireland is a small nation that has given the world a large number of extraordinary writers—James Joyce, Sean O’Casey, J.M.
+Synge, Lady Augusta Gregory, and Oscar Wilde, to name a few—four of them winners of the Nobel Prize for Literature.
 The twentieth century was a time of intense political and literary activity in Ireland as the nation and its writers struggled with issues of independence and oppression, warfare (open and guerrilla), identity (national and personal), and the intersections of myth and history.
-This course will focus on the novels, tragicomic plays, short stories, speeches and poems of this “Irish Renaissance,” which may include Joyce’s Dublinersand A Portrait of the Artist as a Young Man, Synge’s The Playboy of the Western World, Friel’s Translations, and a coming-of-age novel by Elizabeth Bowen or Somerville and Ross.
-We will also read some more recent works, including Seamus Deane’s Reading in the Dark, set during the fraught times in Northern Ireland.
-Throughout the year we will view some of the contemporary films coming out of Ireland, such as Michael Collins, and discuss some of the island’s rich culture and complex history.
+This course will focus on the novels, tragicomic plays, short stories, speeches, and poems of this “Irish Renaissance,” which may include Joyce’s Dubliners and A Portrait of the Artist as a Young Man, Synge’s The Playboy of the Western World, Friel’s Translations, and a coming-of-age novel by Elizabeth Bowen or Somerville and Ross.
+We may also read some more recent works, including Seamus Deane’s Reading in the Dark, set during the fraught times in Northern Ireland.
+Throughout the year we will view some contemporary films coming out of Ireland and discuss some of the island’s rich culture and complex history.
 Students will write critical essays as well as fiction and personal narratives—all in preparation for a major assignment of the year: the Junior Profile.

 What does it mean to break with tradition?
 How can an author question his or her readers’ assumptions about nation, identity, and literature?
 In this course, we will focus on authors who are now canonical but who in their own times were considered rebels, as well as contemporary authors who are currently challenging the status quo and broadening the literary canon.
-Readings may include Twain’s Adventures of Huckleberry Finn, McCullers’ The Ballad of the Sade Café, Pinter’s The Hothouse, Lahiri’s The Namesake, and Spiegelman’s Maus, as well as short stories and poetry by Hawthorne, Hemingway, Gilman Perkins, Dickinson, and Whitman.
+Readings may include Twain’s Adventures of Huckleberry Finn, McCullers’ The Ballad of the Sad Café, Pinter’s The Hothouse, Allende’s The House of the Spirits, and Spiegelman’s Maus, as well as short stories and poetry by García Márquez, Adichie, Hemingway, Chopin, Dickinson, and Whitman.
 Throughout the year, students continue to develop their expository and creative writing skills in preparation for the year’s major project, the Junior Profile.

 Trapped Together and Alone